shegzee/bible-text-inserter/readme.md

 # Bible Text Inserter

+## Introduction

-This is a project to insert bible texts into a text.
+This is a project to insert bible texts into a text; to make life easier for those who need to do so frequently.

-It searches through the supplied text for bible references and replaces these references with the corresponding bible text, formatted.
+It searches through the supplied text for bible references and replaces these references with the corresponding bible text, formatted as required.

 It still needs a lot of work, though.
 This only works with the KJV, it really needs to be optimised and the UI has to be worked on.
+Also, it formats the texts for my personal preferred markdown format.

+## How to Use

+- Open `index.html` in your browser.
+- Insert the text in the raw_text textarea, ensuring that each bible reference to be replaced is the only text on a line.
+- Click the button
+- The result will be output in the final_text textarea.

 ## Resources Used